JJ-Forward/to-do-list/README.md

 I kept the out of the box setup of NextJS to get things up and running fast and it works well with Netlify for quick and seamless deployment.

+Here is the link to the live project on Netlify - https://main--legendary-halva-bfd9d9.netlify.app/

 Test wise I focused on the useToDo custom hook I set up as that's where most of the logic is held and a small one for the ToDoButton from a render component persepctive, obviously this can be elaborated on throughout the application but I focussed on only a couple of examples.